elceef/subzuf/README.md

 low, say less than 1%.
 The most common errors are socket timeouts due to: congested and poor quality network links, slow DNS resolvers, rate-limiting, overloaded authoritative nameservers.
-- Cloudflare, Google and OpenDNS public DNS resolvers are used by default and considered reliable.
+- Cloudflare and Google public DNS resolvers are used by default and considered reliable.
 Feel free to supply your own list of DNS resolvers.
 Although resolvers undergo basic validation test, please ensure that they can handle higher loads.
 Poor quality DNS resolvers will cause excessive timeout